Eddie Rosario Preview, Player Props: Braves vs. Giants

 Eddie Rosario At The Plate

-- Rosario has had at least one RBI in 28.6% of his games this season (32 of 112), with more than one RBI 18 times (16.1%).
-He has also been responsible for three or more of his team's runs in eight contests.
+- Rosario has an RBI in 33 of 113 games this season, with multiple RBI in 18 of them.
+He has also driven home three or more of his team's runs in eight contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.